 - Placing a bug on the door, or on a trash receptacle by a door allows for recording conversations through the door.

-- Tapping a bug on a pipe above the ceiling allows for the human speech frequencies vibrating on the pipe to be sent to a remote location where a computer can process them into intelligible conversation.
+- Taping a bug on a pipe above the ceiling allows for the human speech frequencies vibrating on the pipe to be sent to a remote location where a computer can process them into intelligible conversation.